jgaya/condetodo/content/blog/grandes-canciones-parte-1.md

 > Oh, when you're big in Japan

 6. THE OUTFIELD - YOUR LOVE

+## Album Play Deep

+## Año 1985

+<iframe width="1424" height="563" src="https://www.youtube.com/embed/4N1iwQxiHrs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Letra

+> Josie's on a vacation far away\
+> Come around and talk it over\
+> So many things that I want to say\
+> You know I like my girls a little bit older\
+> I just want to use your love tonight\
+> I don't want to lose your love tonight\
+> I ain't got many friends left to talk to\
+> Nowhere to run when I'm in trouble\
+> You know I'd do anything for you\
+> Stay the night but keep it under cover\
+> I just want to use your love tonight\
+> I don't want to lose your love tonight\
+> Try to stop my hands from shaking\
+> But something in my mind's not making sense\
+> It's been a while since we were all alone\
+> But I can't hide the way I'm feeling\
+> As you're leaving please would you close the door?\
+> And don't forget what I told you\
+> Just 'cause you're right that don't mean I'm wrong\
+> Another shoulder to cry upon\
+> I just want to use your love tonight\
+> I don't want to lose your love tonight\
+> I just want to use your love tonight\
+> I don't want to lose your love tonight\
+> I just want to use your love tonight\
+> I don't want to lose your love tonight\
+> Use your love, lose your love, your love!\
+> I don't want to lose your love tonight\
+> (I don't wanna, I don't wanna, I don't wanna)\
+> Lose your love tonight (your love)\
+> Lose your love tonight (your love)\
+> Lose your love tonight (your love)\
+> (Lose your) I don't want to lose your love tonight\

 7. WANG CHUNG - DANCE HALL DAYS
 8. SIMPLE MINDS - DON'T YOU FORGET ABOUT ME
 9. MIDNIGHT OIL - BEDS ARE BURNING